ProjectCapstone-Eepy/project_eepy/README.md

 ### Cloud Computing Path

-#### Langkah - langkah Deployment Cloud Run
+#### Steps for Cloud Run Deployment
-1. Clone repository github dari Machine Learning path
+1. Clone the GitHub repository from the Machine Learning path.
-2. Buka Google Cloud Platform.
+2. Open Google Cloud Platform.
-3. Buatlah project baru dengan nama sesuai dengan project anda
+3. Create a new project with a name matching your project.
-4. Buka Service Cloud Run.
+4. Open the Cloud Run service.
-5. Atur pengaturan sesuai yang anda inginkan Team Cloud Computing saya memakai jenis clone repository github
+5. Configure the settings as needed.
+Our Cloud Computing Team uses the GitHub repository clone method.
-6. Tunggu proses pendeployment sampai selesai.
+6. Wait for the deployment process to complete.
-7. Jika sudah selesai coba API menggunakan Postman sesuai input yang diperlukan.
+7. Once completed, test the API using Postman with the required input.
-8. Dan lihat hasil pada Postman.
+8. Check the results on Postman.

 ### Cloud Architecture
 ![Langkah_SS](/CC/Document/Architecture%20Cloud.png)